APIPatterns/Moostodon/docs/MoovingStories/MoostodonStory-BuildingARealApp.md

 >
 > ## Why Moostodon?
 >
 > One of the curious aspects of the Cadl name is that many people hear 'cattle' when they first hear it pronounced.
 In keeping with the bovine theme and a certain amount of Canadian influence, Moostodon seemed like suitably silly name for this sample.
-We are working on a new "official" name for the project, but it's our hope that the bad cow puns will live on forever.
+We are working on a new "official" name for the project, but it's our hope that bad cow puns will live on forever.

 ## State of the union